 STREAM (science, technology, religion, engineering, art, and math) is an expansion of the STEM movement.
-As a Catholic school, we have a mission to educate the whole child, so we have taken the components of STEM and incorporated religion so as to strengthen each child’s faith journey.
-The arts are also an integral component so as to give each child a way to creatively express themselves and their newly strengthened knowledge and provides them a way to think about the Engineering Design process with an aesthetic perspective.
+As a Catholic school, we have a mission to educate the whole child.
+We have taken the components of STEM and incorporated religion to strengthen each child’s faith journey.
+The arts are also an integral component in order to give each child a way to creatively express themselves and their newly strengthened knowledge.
+It also provides them a way to think about the engineering design process with an aesthetic perspective.

 A common misconception related to STREAM is that it is a set curriculum.
 In reality, STREAM is simply a framework for a creative approach to delivering educational standards.
-In other words, STREAM is an innovative way of presenting concepts to students so as to maximize engagement, increase rigor, and to approach problem-solving with an understanding of the rights and responsibilities of living in an interconnected digital world.
+STREAM is an innovative way of presenting concepts to students so as to maximize engagement, increase rigor, and to approach problem-solving with an understanding of the challenges and responsibilities of living in an interconnected digital world.

 STREAM is also a visual description of how this initiative works.
-Core areas such as science and math are interwoven seamlessly with engineering concepts, and collaboration, cooperative learning, and dialogue flows amongst students, faculty, and stakeholders.
+Core areas such as science and math are interwoven seamlessly with engineering concepts.
+Collaboration, cooperative learning, and dialogue flows amongst students, faculty, and stakeholders.

 Why is STREAM important?

 In a global economy that is becoming increasingly complex, excellence is not just measured by what you know, but more and more by what you can do with what you know.
-It is increasingly important to equip our students with skills and dispositions that can make them successful in careers and fields that don’t even exist yet.
-Solving a tough problem, finding the best answer among many possible solutions, developing prototypes, effectively engaging in evidence based argument, creative problem solving, and preparing to defend data are just a few of the skills that are essential to the future success of our students.
+It is increasingly important to equip our students with skills, dispositions, and mindsets that can make them successful in careers and fields that don’t even exist yet.
+Solving a tough problem, finding the best answer among many possible solutions, developing prototypes, effectively engaging in evidence based arguments, creative problem solving, working professionally in a team environment, and preparing to defend data are just a few of the skills that are essential to the future success of our students